Share this Article

 Choosing a Level 1 PCI compliant payment processor might cut down on the work you must to do as a merchant to maintain compliance.
 However, you are still expected to follow a few steps yourself.

 - Find out if you are required to pass vulnerability scans.
 Only those merchants who electronically store or transmit unencrypted cardholder data would fall under this category.
-A typical PDCflow client would be required to take an SAQ A because they do not transmit or store data, so do not fall under the need for a scan.

 - Complete an attestation of compliance.